gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **CentralSec Slack** This is a community of people who are into everything in information security. https://launchpass.com/centralsec
 * **Penetration Testers Slack** This is a group of ethical hackers and you’re most welcome to this channel if you wanted to start pentesting and find the vulnerabilities and exploits on any website or app and get more help from the fellow members of the channel. https://pentestpractice.slack.com/

-## Resources
+## News
+* **Krebs On Security** In depth security news and investigation https://krebsonsecurity.com/

+* **Dark Reading** Cyber security's comprehensive news site is now an online community for security professionals. https://www.darkreading.com/

 * **The Hacker News** - The Hacker News (THN) is a leading, trusted, widely-acknowledged dedicated cybersecurity news platform, attracting over 8 million monthly readers including IT professionals, researchers, hackers, technologists, and enthusiasts. https://thehackernews.com

-*	**HackADay** - Hackaday serves up Fresh Hacks Every Day from around the Internet. https://hackaday.com/
-*	**HackerSploit** - HackerSploit is the leading provider of free and open-source Infosec and cybersecurity training. https://hackersploit.org/
+* **SecuriTeam** - A free and independent source of vulnerability information. https://securiteam.com/

+## TBD Section (Maybe References or Tools) _work in progress down here_
 * **Exploit Database** - The Exploit Database is maintained by Offensive Security, an information security training company that provides various Information Security Certifications as well as high end penetration testing services. https://www.exploit-db.com/
-*	**SecuriTeam** - A free and independent source of vulnerability information. https://securiteam.com/
+* **VirusTotal**
+* **Any.Run**
+* **Cheatsheets**